 Taste: Honey & Caramel, Cinnamon Spice, Vanilla, Pepper, light Citrus Orange and the faintest hint of Smoke.

-A pleasantly sweet & soothing dram that more than lives up to its name.
+The Hive is a pleasantly sweet & soothing dram that more than lives up to its name.

 The brand that helped to launch the company, Spice King is an intriguing dram, sourced largely from single malt whiskies distilled in the Scottish islands.